Who we are

 Our Vision for Greater Sudbury

-The Greater Sudbury Food Policy Council (GSFPC) envisions a Greater Sudbury, as outlined by the Food Charter, where:
+The Greater Sudbury Food Policy Council (GSFPC) envisions a Greater Sudbury where:

-- all residents have access to adequate, affordable, safe, nutritious and culturally acceptable food;
+- All residents have access to adequate, affordable, safe, nutritious and culturally preferred food.

-- area citizens are knowledgeable about the food system and its impact on their individual lives and community.
+- Citizens are knowledgeable about the food system and its impact on their lives, community, and environment.

 Our Mission